AI context

 - Open a backlog item (story or bug).

-- Select the Investigation or Change summary tab.
+- Select a tab.

 - In the version list on the right, hover over the version you want to delete.